mantidproject/governance/technical-working-group/minutes/agenda-next.md

 # Recap actions from previous meeting:

-## All
-- Check whether MPI code is used now.

 # Agenda
 - General updates (Gigg)
   - 6.5: Currently out for beta testing.
 Not much feedback from ISIS yet.
 Any others?